pascalgn/automerge-action/README.md

   When an empty string (`""`) is given, all pull requests will be merged.

-- `MERGE_REMOVE_LABELS`: The labels to automatically remove from a pull request once it has ben merged by the action.
+- `MERGE_REMOVE_LABELS`: The labels to automatically remove from a pull request once it has been merged by the action.
 The default value is `""`.

   This option can be a comma-separated list of labels that will be removed.